DataScyther/Neeva-AI/README.md

    - Set the publish directory to `build`
    - Add your environment variables in the Netlify dashboard
    - Deploy!

-### Authentication Configuration

-#### Updating Redirect URLs

-To update your Supabase project to remove localhost URLs and use only the Netlify deployment URL, follow the guide in [docs/SUPABASE_REDIRECT_URL_UPDATE.md](docs/SUPABASE_REDIRECT_URL_UPDATE.md).

-This change ensures consistent authentication behavior and removes potential security risks associated with localhost redirects in production.

-#### Google Authentication Redirect URLs

-To permanently fix the Google authentication redirect issue (redirecting to localhost:3000), please follow the detailed guide in [docs/SUPABASE_GOOGLE_AUTH_FIX.md](docs/SUPABASE_GOOGLE_AUTH_FIX.md).

-Note: The client-side code has been updated to use only the Netlify URL (`https://neevaai.netlify.app/`) for all authentication redirects.

 ## Project Structure